• Skip to content

 Lifestyle Factors Among Adults

 This section covers lifestyle and behaviours factors among adults in Hull including local strategic need and service provision.
-This includes information relating to Alcohol Consumption, Diet and Nutrition, Drug Misuse, Gambling, Healthy Weight, Physical Activity, and Smoking including e-cigarettes.
+This includes information relating to Alcohol Consumption, Diet and Nutrition, Drug Use, Gambling, Healthy Weight, Physical Activity, and Smoking and Vaping.
 Further information relating to lifestyle behaviours among children and young people is given under Lifestyle Factors within Children and Young People.
 Information on lifestyle behaviour was also collected within Hull’s Health and Wellbeing Surveys and full reports are available under Surveys within Tools and Resources.
 Further information on the guidelines and definitions used in relation to alcohol consumption, healthy weight and physical activity can be found within the Glossary under Tools and Resources.

 Furthermore, mental health can also influence physical health, and physical health can also influence mental health.
 This can further influence behavioural and lifestyle factors as well as affecting other important areas of life such as educational and future employment opportunities, because of physical disabilities, stress, confidence, motivation, etc.